RoyalIcing/GLAArrayEditing/README.md

 ## Source

-This was developed during the creation of my app [Blik](http://twitter.com/BlikApp).
+This was made during the creation of [my app Blik](http://www.burntcaramel.com/blik/).